Xenosaga Episode III: Development

 Xenosaga Episode III was officially announced in 2005, alongside Xenosaga I & II—a Nintendo DS remake of the first two Xenosaga episodes—and Baten Kaitos Origins.
 With its announcement, it was widely confirmed that it would be the last installment in the Xenosaga series.
 While Episode III was intended as the conclusion of Shion's story arc and potentially the series, the team were willing to continue the series if the game was a commercial success.
+As part of its promotion, a Flash-based visual novel titled A Missing Year was released through the series website.
 The game was announced for a western release in April 2006.
 For its western release, all scenes where blood was visible were censored: the blood was removed, but all other elements remained unchanged, resulting in visual and audio inconsistencies.
 The game released in Japan on July 6, 2006 by Namco; in North America, the game released on August 29 of that year by Namco Bandai Games.
 The game was localized for the West by Namco Bandai and 8-4; Xenosaga Episode III was one of 8-4's earliest projects.
 English dubbing was handled by Cup of Tea Productions, who had previously worked on Episode II.
 Several original voice actors from Episode I, including KOS-MOS's original English actress Bridget Hoffman, were brought back after the recasting for Episode II.
 Unlike Episode II, Episode III was not released in Europe.